hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 ### 4.4) CDNs

-Cognitive Dimensions of Notations can be used to analyse musical notation \cite{blackwell:notation} in addition to software systems  \cite{green:cdn}, therefore it is a suitable tool for the discussion of live coding systems.
 The names of Cognitive Dimensions are written in italics.
 During a live coding performance, the activities of incrementation and modification shall be treated as the most important, and therefore most considered when discussing the dimensions.

 Nesting and collapsing of rows.